 Executive Chair

-Marissa has been with SMART since early 2020, passionate about building stronger mental health wellness & self esteem in youth, to help them avoid the risks of substance misuse & other significant struggles.
-She has been in the mental health field for over 20 years and holds a Master's of Science in Education, in School Psychology.
-She is also a Licensed Professional Counselor Associate & works in private practice.
-Marissa believes that early identification & intervention is key, and she strives to reinforce protective factors in our young people.
+Marissa has been with SMART since early 2020 and is passionate about strengthening mental wellness, self-esteem, and resilience in youth to help reduce the risk of substance misuse and other significant challenges.
+She has worked in the mental health field for over 20 years and holds a Master of Science in Education in School Psychology.
+Marissa is a local Licensed Professional Counselor who also works in private practice.

-Marissa is a person in long term recovery, allowing her to bring a wealth of personal insight, life experience, and perspective to the work that SMART does.
+Marissa is also a person in long-term recovery, bringing meaningful personal insight, lived experience, and perspective to the work she does through SMART.

 Emily F. Carrington, MA